Shaperail lets you declare auth at the endpoint layer so the access contract stays next to the route definition.

 Important behavior:

-• owner checks the authenticated user against the record’s created_by field
+• owner compares the authenticated user to the row’s created_by field

-• owner checks are best paired with role fallbacks such as [admin, owner]
+• owner is usually best paired with a role fallback such as [admin, owner]

 schema: